msuv08/seam-carving/README.md

 - [X] Use of dynamic programming in 8-connected pixel paths
 - [X] Sobel operator used for better gradient thresholding
 - [X] Multidirectional energy maps
-- [X] Seam-by-seam carving live output
+- [X] Live seam-by-seam carving output

 ## How does it work?

-- Gradients are first computed using the Sobel operator on the input image for the purpose of edge detection.
-This is the preliminary step and allows for identification of objects, which will later be used to determine optimal pixel paths.
+### Calculating the Energy of an Image
-- By taking derivatives between adjacent pixels, this algorithm is able to identify sharp changes in pixel values.
-To accomplish this, a Sobel filter is applied through convolution on the input image.
-Here's the convolution demonstrated on a 9x9 grid:
+- Gradients are first computed using the Sobel operator on the input image for the purpose of energy calculation.
+By taking derivatives between adjacent pixels, this algorithm is able to identify sharp changes in pixel values, better defined as 'edges'.
+A Sobel filter is applied through convolution to accomplish this on the input image, demonstrated on a 3x3 grid:

 <div align="center"> <img width="300" src="https://user-images.githubusercontent.com/49384703/147888088-678ce123-5155-4497-a0bd-8e124d5b7578.gif"> </div>

-- Shown below is the result of mass-applying the convolution across the whole input image to generate a gradient map:
+-  This is the preliminary step and allows for rough identification of objects, which will later be used to determine optimal pixel paths.
+Shown below is the result of mass-applying the convolution across the whole input image to generate a gradient map:

 <div align="center">